openjs-foundation/standards/GOVERNANCE.md

 There is no specific set of requirements or qualifications for Team Membership beyond these rules.

-The following groups automatically have membership and can request to be added to the Github team:
+The following groups automatically qualify for membership and can request to be added to the GitHub team:

 * OpenJS Foundation CPC Members
 * OpenJS Foundation Project Maintainers